syncfusion-content/maui-docs/MAUI/SunburstChart/Migration.md

 ## Upcoming features in .NET MAUI Sunburst chart

-* Drill Down support.
+* Drill down to explore each level of the hierarchy in detail.
+* Selection allows you to highlight or choose segments within the hierarchy.
-* Selection support.
+* Legend customization support.

 ## Support and feedback